zsalapi/practices/README.md

 You can use these for development, It can be useful - It's Free Software for everyone

-After you install Debian setup node.js for Emacs: nvm install 18.20.8 nvm use 18.20.8
+After you install Debian and NVM You have to setup Node.js for Emacs: nvm install 18.20.8 && nvm use 18.20.8

 You need install phpactor for Emacs in your home directory: composer install